qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 ---
-title: "FastEmbed: 2x faster Embeddings"
+title: "FastEmbed: 2x Faster Embeddings better than OpenAI"
 short_description: "FastEmbed is a Python library engineered for speed, efficiency, and above all, usability."
 description: "FastEmbed is a Python library engineered for speed, efficiency, and accuracy.
 It's more accurate than OpenAI and 1.5x faster than the PyTorch implementation with fewer dependencies"
 social_preview_image: /articles_data/fastembed/social_preview.png